 What can we learn from how people in different parts of the world deal with mental health?
 Documentary maker Sunny Bergman explores this question in the beautiful and brand new set of VPRO documentaries titled 'Sunny Side of Spirit'.
 Dr. Monk is involved and was asked to produced the documentary in Ghana.
 It aired on national television and is found online here!
 See the trailer below, find out more about the documentary and our involvement on our projects page, and let us know what you think of the documentary on Facebook!

 Here is the deal with our climate.
 We have 6 to 10 years to get our act together and drastically bring greenhouse gas levels down.
 That’s the only way we might still keep global warming below an average of 1.5 degrees.
-You don’t have to look far to see that the planet is already getting angry and confused.
-But if we cross this line, we will regret it: dead oceans, failed crops, mass extinction, mass forced migration, wildfires, thousands of flooded coastal cities, dirty air, no chocolate.
+You don’t need to look far to see what is happening already.
+But if we cross the line, we will regret it: dead oceans, failed crops, mass extinction, mass forced migration, wildfires, thousands of flooded coastal cities, dirty air, no chocolate.
 Not great!

 Can't be too cool for this school!
 This floating beauty was built by architecture firm NLÉ for the water community of Makoko, near Lagos, Nigeria.
 It addresses the community's educational needs and serves as an innovative example for other coastal communities that face climate change and rapid urbanization.